oznu/homebridge-esp8266-garage-door/README.md

 Setup:

-1. Create an `auth.h` file based on the the [`src/auth.h-template`](./src/auth.h-template) file and define a secure alphanumeric username and password.
+1. Create an `auth.h` file based on the [`src/auth.h-template`](./src/auth.h-template) file and define a secure alphanumeric username and password.
 2. Review the GPIO pins defined in [`src/settings.h`](./src/settings.h) and adjust as required.

 Build: